Terence Tao: Harmonic analysis

 Bent Fuglede introduced the Fuglede conjecture in the 1970s, positing a tile-based characterisation of those Euclidean domains for which a Fourier ensemble provides a basis of L^{2}.
 Tao resolved the conjecture in the negative for dimensions larger than 5, based upon the construction of an elementary counterexample to an analogous problem in the setting of finite groups.

 With Camil Muscalu and Christoph Thiele, Tao considered certain multilinear singular integral operators with the multiplier allowed to degenerate on a hyperplane, identifying conditions which ensure operator continuity relative to L^{p} spaces.
 This unified and extended earlier notable results of Ronald Coifman, Carlos Kenig, Michael Lacey, Yves Meyer, Elias Stein, and Thiele, among others.
-Similar problems were analyzed by Tao in 2001 in the context of Bourgain spaces, rather than the usual L^{p} spaces.
+Similar problems were analysed by Tao in 2001 in the context of Bourgain spaces, rather than the usual L^{p} spaces.
 Such estimates are used in establishing well-posedness results for dispersive partial differential equations, following famous earlier work of Jean Bourgain, Kenig, Gustavo Ponce, and Luis Vega, among others.

-A number of Tao's results deal with "restriction" phenomena in Fourier analysis, which have been widely studied since seminal articles of Charles Fefferman, Robert Strichartz, and Peter Tomas in the 1970s.
+A number of Tao's results deal with "restriction" phenomena in Fourier analysis, which have been widely studied since the time of the articles of Charles Fefferman, Robert Strichartz, and Peter Tomas in the 1970s.
 Here one studies the operation which restricts input functions on Euclidean space to a submanifold and outputs the product of the Fourier transforms of the corresponding measures.
 It is of major interest to identify exponents such that this operation is continuous relative to L^{p} spaces.
 Such multilinear problems originated in the 1990s, including in notable work of Jean Bourgain, Sergiu Klainerman, and Matei Machedon.
 In collaboration with Ana Vargas and Luis Vega, Tao made some foundational contributions to the study of the bilinear restriction problem, establishing new exponents and drawing connections to the linear restriction problem.
 They also found analogous results for the bilinear Kakeya problem which is based upon the X-ray transform instead of the Fourier transform.
 In 2003, Tao adapted ideas developed by Thomas Wolff for bilinear restriction to conical sets into the setting of restriction to quadratic hypersurfaces.
 The multilinear setting for these problems was further developed by Tao in collaboration with Jonathan Bennett and Anthony Carbery; their work was extensively used by Bourgain and Larry Guth in deriving estimates for general oscillatory integral operators.